Back to all posts

 When you look at the research, the outlook is positive.
 Numerous studies confirm that red light therapy can be an effective tool for hair regrowth.
 The process works by increasing circulation in the scalp, which brings more oxygen and vital nutrients to your hair follicles.
 It also helps reduce the kind of low-grade inflammation that can shorten the hair growth cycle.
 Previous studies have even pinpointed that red light at a wavelength of around 650 nanometers (nm) is the sweet spot for stimulating hair growth.
 This specific wavelength is absorbed by the cells in the follicles, helping to extend their growth phase and encouraging thicker, healthier hair over time.

-How Long Until You See Results?
+How Long Does It Take to See Results?

 This is where patience becomes your best friend.
 Red light therapy is a marathon, not a sprint, because it works in sync with your natural hair growth cycle.
 You likely won’t see a dramatic difference overnight.
 Most clinical studies and device manufacturers suggest that consistent use for three to six months is needed before you’ll notice visible improvements, like less shedding and the start of new growth.
 For the best outcome, you need to stick to a regular treatment schedule.
 Think of it like any other wellness routine—consistency is what drives results.
 Combining your sessions with practices that also boost blood circulation, like a regular scalp massage, can create an even better environment for healthy growth.